coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4b_RMarkdown_Components_YAML_Header.md

 ```

 ### Task
-In your working R Markdown file, create a YAML header that will give your output the title "Intro to Markdown in R", incude your name as the author, dynamically provide the current date, and that produces a HTML output when the `.Rmd` file is processed.
+In your working R Markdown file, create a YAML header that will:

+- Give your output the title "Intro to Markdown in R"
+- Incude your name as the author
+- Provide the whatever current date anytime the `.Rmd` file gets processed
+- Produces a HTML output when the `.Rmd` file is processed